-Gwent Police demonstrates а good understanding of the demand for its services and makes good use of technology to achieve this.
+Gwent Police demonstrates a good understanding of the demand for its services and makes good use of technology to achieve this.
 The Force understands how demand may be affected and demonstrates a good commitment to managing and prioritising its response to that demand.
-However, it did not have in place a plan to recover non-emergency abandoned calls (which has since been rectified) and needs to do more to ensure it has a clear understanding of potential future demand for its services.
+However, it does not have in place a plan to recover nonemergency abandoned calls and needs to do more to ensure it has a clear understanding of potential future demand for its services.
 The Force encourages innovation and makes good use of technology to improve its services.